Samuel Brooks (cotton manufacturer): Life

-Subsequently Brooks established the first housing estates in Whalley Range (which he named) and Brooklands (which acquired its name from common usage).
+Subsequently Brooks established the first housing developments in Whalley Range (which he named) and Brooklands (which acquired its name from common usage).

 Brooks died in 1864.
 He had married Margaret Hall, daughter of Thomas Hall, and had a son William, who became an MP and was made a baronet.

 Manchester and Leeds Railway

 In 1830, Brooks chaired the first meeting of the promoters of the Manchester and Leeds Railway (M&LR).
 Subsequently, he became its first deputy chairman.

 Initially the M&LR placed its Manchester terminus at Oldham Road but they had a firm plan to establish a station more centrally.
 Samuel Brooks had purchased land at Hunt's Bank and in August 1838 he informed the board that "...if you require any portion of that land, you shall have it on reasonable terms".
 He went on to pledge that the company would not be prejudiced by his holding the land, and that he had offers in hand but would not sell until he knew the board's intentions.
 The board gratefully accepted this offer, and thus the company were able to build Manchester Victoria station a few years later.